Universal structures with forbidden homomorphisms: Abstract

 \section{Abstract}

-We relate the existence problem of universal objects to the properties of corresponding enriched categories (lifts and expansions).
-Particularly, extending earlier results, we prove that for every countable set $\F$ of finite structures there exists a (countably) universal structure $\relsys{U}$ for the class $\Forb(\F)$ (of all countable structures omitting a homomorphism from all members of $\F$).
-In fact $\relsys U$ is the shadow (reduct) of an ultrahomogeneous structure $\relsys U'$ (which however, as we will show, cannot be expressed as $\Forb(\F')$ for a countable set $\F$; this is in a sharp contrast to the case when $\F$ is finite).
-We also put the results of this paper, perhaps for the first time, in the context of homomorphism dualities and Constraint Satisfaction Problems.
+We relate the existence problem of universal objects to the properties of corresponding enriched categories (lifts or expansions).
+In particular, extending earlier results, we prove that for every (possibly infinite) regular set $\F$ of finite connected structures there exists a (countable) $\omega$-categorical universal structure $\relsys{U}$ for the class $\Forb(\F)$ (of all countable structures not containing any homomorphic image of a member of $\F$).
+We employ a technique known as homogenization: The universal object $\relsys U$ is the shadow (reduct) of an ultrahomogeneous structure $\relsys U'$.

+We also put the results of this paper in the context of homomorphism dualities and constraint satisfaction problems.
+This leads to an alternative proof of the characterization of finite dualities (given by Tardif and Ne\v set\v ril) as well as of the characterization of infinite-finite dualities for classes of relational trees given by P.~L.~Erd\H{o}s, P\'alv\" olgyi, Tardif and Tardos.

+The notion of regular families of structures is motivated by the recent characterization of infinite-finite dualities for classes of relational forests (itself related to regular languages).
+We show how the notion of a regular family of relational trees can be extended to regular families of relational structures.
+This gives a partial characterization of the existence of a (countable) $\omega$-categorical universal object for classes $\Forb(\F)$.